 Half a century later, outbound telemarketing remains as data-driven as ever.
 With its new role in the modern digital marketing toolkit, telemarketing boosts marketers’ performance by delivering leads at scale and producing results in real-time.
-Given this channel’s current function, the success of today’s telemarketing campaigns, argues Robert Howells of the Global Marketing Associates, hinges on better use of data.
+Robert Howells of the Global Marketing Associates argues that given this channel’s current function, the success of today’s telemarketing campaigns hinges on better use of data.

 One crucial data-related aspect that needs a major rethink is telemarketing performance metrics.
 As the channel evolves, so do the yardsticks used to measure performance.
 Today’s marketers rely on a dizzying array of metrics and indicators to gauge how well each component of their strategy is working, including telemarketing.
 Modern telemarketing performance metrics help marketers answer five key questions about their campaigns: